samuro95/Self-Supervised-Small-Soccer-Player-Detection-Tracking/README.md

 **Automatic self-labeling of the training image with the teacher network**

 The code for automatic self-labeling of training data is given in script/automatic_annotation.
 This process is very long to run on the full SoccerNet dataset.
-If you want to avoid it, we give the result of this automatic annotation in at this [google drive link](https://drive.google.com/drive/folders/1ZFIxtyNjyBov2z2izNQHGP3k-ECwcOpu?usp=sharing).
+If you want to avoid it, we give the result of this automatic annotation in at this [google drive link](https://drive.google.com/drive/folders/1ZFIxtyNjyBov2z2izNQHGP3k-ECwcOpu?usp=sharing) in the file "annoration_r1.tar.xz".

 If you are interesting in this annotation process, you can also try and evaluate it on the evaluation datasets.
 To do so :